 The decelerated path allows students to drop down to one course per semester after the first term and complete the program in no more than 32 months.

-Students who are proficient in object oriented programming will complete 12 units of foundation coursework, 12 units of advanced coursework and the synthetic capstone course.
+Students who are proficient in object oriented programming and pass the Introduction to Data Science Programming waiver exam will complete 12 units of foundation coursework, 12 units of advanced coursework and the synthetic capstone course.

-Students who are not proficient in object oriented programming will be required to complete the Python for Data Science foundation course as part of their 15 units of foundation coursework, 9 units of advanced coursework and the synthetic capstone course.
+Students who are not proficient in object oriented programming or do not pass the waiver exam are required to complete the Introduction to Data Science Programming foundation course as part of their 15 units of foundation coursework, 9 units of advanced coursework and the synthetic capstone course.

 MIDS students will complete a capstone by executing a culminating project that integrates the core skills and concepts learned throughout the program.
 The capstone combines the technical, analytical, interpretive, and social dimensions required to design and execute a full data science project.
 Students will learn integral skills that prepare them for long-term professional success in the field.